Starbucks Red Cup

-The Starbucks Red Cup, also called the Starbucks holiday cup, is a modern Christmas and holiday season tradition and promotional campaign operated by coffee chain Starbucks; each winter, some hot drinks served at Starbucks cafés will be served in cups with a red background and various festive designs instead of the regular white cups.
+The Starbucks Red Cup, also called the Starbucks holiday cup, is a modern Christmas and holiday season tradition and promotional campaign operated by coffee chain Starbucks; each winter, only seasonal drinks served at Starbucks cafés will be served in cups with a red background and various festive designs instead of the regular white cups.
 New designs are used each year.
 Starbucks have used the campaign to support HIV/AIDS research.
 In 2015 the cups were plain red without the festive designs, and were accused of being anti-Christian.

 History

 Starbucks first offered holiday-themed cups in 1997, designed by Sandy Nelson; this cup was not necessarily red, but featured a "jazz-themed design" emulating gift wrap available in different colors.
 Other designs in the years since include those that have been mostly or entirely green, white, and purple.
 The company reports that although social media did not exist in 1997, the initial launch still caused buzz.
 In the 2014 holiday season, an image of a Starbucks red cup was reportedly shared on social media every 14 seconds.

 The holiday cups were predominantly red for the first time in 1999.
 This quickly became a tradition, with the color highlighted in marketing for the cups in 2005 (at "theredcup.com") and 2006 (at "itsredagain.com").
 These websites were highly user-active, with promotions, videos, games, tips, quizzes, skills, and other posts every day during the promotional period.
 Besides online engagement, creative marketing has been used: 2004 red cups were attached to the roofs of taxis, continuing into January 2005, and the cups in 2011 featured augmented reality codes that could be viewed through a branded app on certain devices to see different holiday characters, with customers who unlocked all characters able to receive a free gift.

 Further promotions have been offered on anniversaries of the cups.
 In 2022, to celebrate the 25th anniversary, Starbucks created designs that reflected the gift wrap style of the original.
 They also featured a shade of peppermint to celebrate the simultaneous 20th anniversary of the Starbucks Peppermint Mocha drink.

 According to Ad Age, the Starbucks red cups have been a large factor in the increased presence of commercial Christmas in China.
 With Starbucks' presence in the 2010s as an aspirational brand, Chinese young adults engaged with the holiday theme and invented Christmas nostalgia through being seen with the red cups.